TassianaMilka/Course/Alura/Empreendedorismo, Agilidade e Protagonismo na Carreira G7 - ONE/Transição de carreira: um guia para a área da tecnologia/README.md

 When did it happen?

-I held it in 2024 the September;
+I held it in 2024 the October;

 How many steps?